Chile entry requirements for Greece passport holders

 Valid passport

 Your Greek passport needs to be valid for the full duration of your stay in Chile.
-Chile does not enforce the 6-month validity rule for Greek passport holders — as long as your passport covers your travel dates, you are fine.
+Chile does not enforce the 6-month validity rule for Greek nationals — as long as your passport covers your travel dates, you are fine.
+Airlines may still ask for 6 months validity at check-in, so check your passport's expiry date before booking.

 Required